 Holding the Galaxy A5 is comfortable, it’s easy to handle with one hand, and it isn't slippery.
 A negative but unavoidable aspect with the choice of materials is that it attracts fingerprints, as in the case with many phones.
 I find the black model used in the review to be aesthetically pleasing, but this is a subjective matter.
 The phone is elegant and subtle.
 Those who open the box will not be disappointed by what they find inside.

 The Galaxy A5 2017 has a 5.2-inch Super AMOLED screen with a Full HD resolution (1920 x 1080 pixels) resulting in 412 ppi.
 The screen is protected by Gorilla Glass 4.
-The technology, measurements and resolution are therefore identical to those of preceeding generation.
-The colors, at first glance, are brilliant and the same can be said of all viewing angles.
-Overall, my first impression is positive regarding the display, but with the Super AMOLED Samsung playing on home turf!
+The technology, measurements and resolution are therefore identical to those of preceding generation.
+The colors are brilliant and the same can be said of all viewing angles.
+Under bright sunlight, some details are lost unless you turn up the brightness to the max.

 The Galaxy A5 2017 has the Always-on feature, which is not common among mid-range phones.

 The Galaxy A5 2017 has the Always-on feature, which is not common among mid-range phones.
-This was a feature introduced with the Galaxy S7 that allows you to keep tabs on the time, date and battery status even when the screen is off, a feature not to take for granted in the likes of a mid-range phone.
+This was a feature introduced with the Galaxy S7 that allows you to keep tabs on the time, date and battery status even when the screen is off.
+In addition, you can view notifications from third-party applications such as WhatsApp.

 Samsung packed a solid punch behind the Galaxy A series this year by adding IP68 certification, a feature that is also not common on mid-range phones.
 This certification protects the phone from dust and water, making the device better suited to use when doing outdoor activities (within reason).
 The Galaxy A5 2017 can be immersed to a depth of 1.5 meters for no longer than 30 minutes.